darrylmorley/killthenoise-extension/README.md

 ---

-Made with ❤️ to bring calm to your YouTube experience
+Made with ❤️ by real humans — for calmer, less chaotic YouTube vibes.